SchweizerischeBundesbahnen/api-principles/docs/index.md

 ## Software Procurement Principles
 *@see also: the complete [Software Procurement Principles](https://sbb.sharepoint.com/teams/384/EA-eSpace/02_Querschnitt/06_Architekturprinzipien/BEP_Bereitstellungsprinzip.pdf) \[internal link\]*

 Teams must Reuse functionality of other teams when the desired functionality is already existing.
 We prefer contributions to existing APIs (e.g. following [InnerSource](https://innersourcecommons.org) principles) than to rewrite already existing functionality of other teams.

+During the process of software procurement, the most actual and applicable [API Principles](https://schweizerischebundesbahnen.github.io/api-principles/) must be part of the decision criterias.

 ## Data and Integration Principles
 *@see also: the complete [Data and Integration Principles](https://sbb.sharepoint.com/teams/384/EA-eSpace/02_Querschnitt/06_Architekturprinzipien/DIP%20Daten-%20und%20Integrationsprinzip.pdf)\[internal link\]*